MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-horizontal-node-auto-scaler.md

 is increased to meet the application demand.
 Nodes are also regularly checked for a lack of running pods, with the number of nodes then decreased as needed.
 This ability to automatically scale up or down the number of nodes in an AKS cluster lets customers run efficient, cost-effective clusters.
-By “autoscaling” we should imply ability of the system to automatically adjust (with help of some script or a programm) specific parameters based on some inputs, metrics, rules.
+By "autoscaling" we should imply ability of the system to automatically adjust (with help of some script or a programm) specific parameters based on some inputs, metrics, rules.

 ## Horizontal node scaling in AKS-HCI